sakritz/dungeons-and-beans/content/Sessions/Session 5 - Into the Woods.md

 - The whole group meets up in the [[Golden Comb Tavern & Inn|Golden Comb]]
 - We exchange what we have encounter and discuss what to do next
 - [[Ruby]] has been healed and is fine again
-- [[Davelor]]’s head wound disappeared, he says he had a weird dream, and asks the barkeep for a Blacksmith (which are the Crannochs)
+- [[The Bean Bois/Davaelor]]’s head wound disappeared, he says he had a weird dream, and asks the barkeep for a Blacksmith (which are the Crannochs)

 ### Another missing child
 - While we are trying to decide what to do next, [[Melvin]] storms into the Inn and is looking for his daughter, [[Callie]] (5 years old, halfling child, light brown hair, very smart and independent)